inesalves44/push-swap/README.md

 ## Overview

-Push_swap is a 42 common core project that has as an objective to sort data using a limited number of instructuins.
+Push_swap is a 42 common core project that has as an objective to sort data using a limited number of instructions.

 The point of this project is to learn how to use sorting algorithms and to use them.